Kant1593/Enterprise-Campus-Network-Hotel/README.md

 ### Project Objectives

-The primary objective of the **Vic Modern Hotel Network Infrastructure Project** is to design, implement, and validate a highly available, secure, and scalable enterprise campus network for a three-story commercial facility.
+The primary objective of the **Vic Hotel Network Infrastructure Project** is to design, implement, and validate a highly available, secure, and scalable enterprise campus network for a three-story commercial facility.
 The technical goals include:

 * **High Availability & Fault Tolerance:** Eliminate single points of failure across the WAN Edge and inter-router backbone by deploying Layer 3 First Hop Redundancy (HSRP), multi-homed ISP routing with floating static failover, LACP EtherChannel trunk aggregation, and dynamic OSPF convergence.
 * **Network Segmentation & Scalability:** Establish a hierarchical Layer 2 and Layer 3 architecture utilizing IEEE 802.1Q Router-on-a-Stick trunking to cleanly segment departmental traffic and guest services into dedicated VLANs.